Liverpool College: Houses

 Until 1992 the school was organised under a clearly defined house system, as in most public schools.
-In the same year two of the previous houses were removed and the school was re-organised into year groups in lieu of the traditional house structure that had existed: School House (the college's boarding house since 1917) and Howard were removed while Brook, Butler, Howson and Selwyn Houses remained.
+In the same year two of the previous houses were removed and the school was re-organised into year groups in lieu of the traditional house structure that had existed: School House (the college's boarding house since 1917 however as of its 2017 reintroduction it is no longer the boarding house) and Howards House were removed while Brooks, Butlers, Howsons and Selwyns Houses remained.

 In addition, the Lower School had its own house system for many years, named for some of the notable alumni such as Chavasse and Glazebrook.
 There was also a section of the school named David House for younger pupils aged 5 to 9 years old.

 In 2009, the College returned to its old (Upper School) House System.
 The four remaining houses were re-instated and gave the school a new lease of life.
-Each house now has its own large house room in which Lerpoolians can socialise, study and leave their belongings.
 House activities have once again become a daily occurrence and pupils are registered in house groups meaning that the year system brought about in 1992 has almost vanished.
 In 2017, the college returned the two houses which were not reinstated in 2009 due to the college growing numbers.

+In recent years the Lower School house system used by the Prep School has been replaced with the Upper School houses which are now used throughout all Years of the College.

+The houses of the College as they currently stand:

+Identity and traditions

+Coat of arms

+The Current Coat of Arms is based on the original 1840 design, incorporating symbolism to the colleges core values, incorporating church and state and education.

+Motto

+The motto 'Non solum ingenii verum etiam virtutis' (a quotation from Cicero) means 'Not only the intellect but also the character'.
+A local stone mason, known as Mr Spence, suggested the motto while working on the original College buildings.
+The same motto is still used today.

+School song

+The School song, Carmen Lerpoolense, is sung in Latin at major school events such as the Founders' Day Service and the College Speech Night & Prize Giving.
+The song was written in 1891 by the Rev T Nicklin then a Classical Master at the College.
+The tune that is now used was written by A.L Wilkinson, an Old Lerpoolian, in 1922.